loveleen-kaur21/capstone-joe-loveleen/PROPOSAL.md

 <dd>- Set up request logic for users to switch shift schedules. : Joseph
 <dd>- Populating the shifts table within the database with dummy shift data for each user.(As of now what that might look like is randomly generating schedules)
   : Joseph & Loveleen
-<dd>- Set up logic for showing 2 5 week periods. : Loveleen
+<dd>- Set up logic for showing 2 5-week periods. : Loveleen

 <dt> Week 4 Goals